mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 **Playful Missions (encouraging social repertoires)**

 The vehicle to encourage these diverse approaches sprang from a conversation with a colleague interested in playful learning, John Lean, about Bartle's game playing styles, Briefly, this research explored diverse motivations and styles of game play on digital adventure games.
 I applied the same approach to investigate and reflect back the different game making styles that began to emerge in the community.
 Some families carefully set goals and followed resources to implement them.
 Others took more social approaches, learning from others and trading ideas and encouragement.
-Still others enaged in the process in more tricky ways, creating confusing or unusual games or working against some of the suggested creative practices.
+Still others engaged in the process in more tricky ways, creating confusing or unusual games or working against some of the suggested creative practices.
 A summary of some of the different making styles is included as Fig x.

 Fig x on Game making styles.